carpentries/instructor-training/episodes/06-feedback.md

 writes down the feedback in the Etherpad or a text editor, but does not comment on the feedback while collecting it.
 The instructors then discuss this feedback and how they plan to act on it.
-Like with minute cards, be explicit about how you're responding to learner feedback.
+Like with minute cards, be explicit about how you are responding to learner feedback.

 > ## Give Us Feedback